Oaks at Wildwood

 Oaks at Wildwood was built from 2007 to 2012 and sits on 17 wooded acres.
 Each building houses four residences, all of which are single story.
 The buildings are arranged so that front doors face in different directions to ensure privacy.
 Condo sizes range from approximately 1,700 to 1,900 square feet, and the living space includes two to three bedrooms, two baths, a four season patio or veranda, plenty of storage space, cathedral ceilings and large windows.
 Each home has a two car attached garage with remote entry.
 The attractive building exteriors are stone with brick accents.

-Prices begin in the low-$400,000s.
-The HOA fee is $396 per month.
+Prices begin in the mid-$300,000s.
+The HOA fee is about $455 per month.
 Please verify this with a Realtor as prices may change.